microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaUserAppRoleAssignment.md

 ```

 This command assigns a user to an application that doesn't have any roles.
-You can use the command `Get-EntraBetaUser` to get user object Id.
+You can use the command `Get-EntraBetaUser` to get user object ID.
-You can use the command `Get-EntraBetaApplication` to get application Id.
+You can use the command `Get-EntraBetaApplication` to get application ID.
-You can use the command `Get-EntraBetaServicePrincipal` to get service principal object Id.
+You can use the command `Get-EntraBetaServicePrincipal` to get service principal object ID.

-- `-ObjectId` parameter specifies the Id of a user to whom you are assigning the app role.
+- `-ObjectId` parameter specifies the ID of a user to whom you are assigning the app role.
-- `-PrincipalId` parameter specifies the Id of a user to whom you are assigning the app role.
+- `-PrincipalId` parameter specifies the ID of a user to whom you are assigning the app role.
-- `-ResourceId` parameter specifies the Id of a resource servicePrincipal that has defined the app role.
+- `-ResourceId` parameter specifies the ID of a resource servicePrincipal that defines the app role.
-- `-Id` parameter specifies the Id of a appRole (defined on the resource service principal) to assign to the user.
+- `-Id` parameter specifies the ID of a appRole (defined on the resource service principal) to assign to the user.

 ### Example 2: Assign a user to a specific role within an application